Company's Articles May 20, 2014

 7) Board of Directors

 The Board of Directors is responsible for the company’s governance and proper organisation of the operations.
 The Board of Directors consists of a minimum of five (5) and a maximum of nine (9) members, who are elected at the Annual General Meeting for a term of three years.
-Each year, one to three members of the Board retire by rotation, the purpose of which is to ensure that the uninterrupted term of office of each member ends at the conclusion of the third Annual General Meeting following the election.
+Each year, one to four members of the Board retire by rotation, the purpose of which is to ensure that the uninterrupted term of office of each member ends at the conclusion of the third Annual General Meeting following the election.

 Members who are due to resign by rotation may be re-elected.
 However, no person who is sixty-five (65) or older can be elected to the Board of Directors.